Holthuizen/GIS-Final/README.md

 Data Science Project Repo for python notebooks and some supporting files

-# directory structure
+# Directory structure
 Root/
-- data, contains satalite images of various times and locations.
+- data/ contains satalite images of various times and locations.
-- code, contains all the python/jupyter files
+- code/ contains all the python/jupyter files